CCM19/ccm19doks/docs/api/general_api.md

 ## Get all consents from the log

 Use the following API endpoint to fetch all consents from the current log data block.
-Already archived log entries will not be taken into account.
+Log entries that have already been archived will not be included in this process.
 Please replace `{domainId}` in the url with a domain ID from the above query.

 ``url
 GET /api/domains/{domainId}/consents